The (1+3)-dimensional 'quantum principle of relativity' is Einstein's principle of relativity: The -dimensional limit

-Why, then, does this result not generalise to $(1+3)$-dimensional Minkowski space, in the way that DE claim in \cite{Dragan:2022txt}?
-The answer is simultaneously subtle, and straightforward.
-As already mentioned, in $(1+3)$ dimensions there are $4! = 24$ possible generalisations of the $(1+1)$-dimensional superflip matrix, $B^{\mu}{}_{\nu}(V \rightarrow \infty)$ (\ref{B(V)_matrix*}), namely
+This helps to explain why the $(1+1)$-dimensional results, presented in \cite{Dragan:2019grn}, do not generalise to $(1+3)$-dimensional Minkowski space, in the way that DE claim in \cite{Dragan:2022txt}.
+In $(1+3)$ dimensions, there are $4! = 24$ possible generalisations of the $(1+1)$-dimensional superflip matrix, $B^{\mu}{}_{\nu}(V \rightarrow \infty)$ (\ref{B(V)_matrix*}), namely

 The final 6 of these preserve the line element, and hence the spacetime metric \cite{Nakahara:2003}, and are equivalent to canonical special relativity under permutations of the symbols denoting the space-like coordinates $\left\{x',y',z'\right\}$ (or relabelings thereof, such as DE's $\left\{ct'_1,ct'_2,ct'_3\right\}$).
 The remaining 18 result in a `superflip' that genuinely changes the spacetime metric.
 These correspond, in fact, to the remaining 18 possible interpretations of Eqs. (\ref{superboost}).